XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * Use the [Get Account Balances method](ripple-rest.html#get-account-balances) (Ripple-REST) or the [`account_lines` command](rippled-apis.html#account-lines) (rippled) to check your balances.

-## Destination Tags ##

-*Destination Tags* are 32-bit integers which identify the beneficiary or cause for a payment; for example, which customer should be credited when a Ripple withdrawal takes place.
-A gateway should maintain an internal mapping of destination tags to (non-Ripple) account records.

-For greater privacy and security, we recommend *not* using monotonically-incrementing numbers as destination tags that correlate 1:1 with users.

-Instead, we recommend using convenient internal IDs, but mapping those to destination tags through the use of a quick hash or cipher function such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
-You should set aside ranges of internal numbers for different uses of destination tags:

-* Direct mappings to user accounts
-* Tags for outgoing payments (set the Source Tag of the payment, so that users will bounce it to that Destination Tag)
-* Tags for quotes, which expire
-* Other disposable destination tags that users can generate.

-After passing the internal numbers through your hash function, you can use the result as a destination tag.
-You should check for collisions just to be safe, and do not reuse destination tags unless they have explicit expiration dates (like quotes and user-generated tags).

-We recommend making a user interface to generate a destination tag on-demand when a user intends to make a deposit.
-This can be deterministic (through iterative uses of a hash function, for example), as long as you check for collisions.
-Then, consider that destination tag valid only for the expected withdrawal, and bounce any other transactions that use the same destination tag.

-### Source Tags ###

-When sending a payment from a hot wallet, we also recommend creating a source tag and including it in the payment, so that the receiving Ripple account can bounce the payment back, using the original Source Tag as the Destination Tag of the bounce payment.

 ## TransferRate ##

 The *TransferRate* setting (`transfer_rate` in Ripple-REST) defines a fee to charge for transferring issuances from one Ripple account to another.
 The transfer fee is set by the issuing (**cold wallet**) account.
 For any transaction *except paying back to the issuing account*, the sending account is debited issuances at a ratio of TransferRate:1 compared to the destination amount.
 The transfer fee has a maximum precision of 9 digits, and cannot be less than 0% (a `transfer_rate` of 1.0) or greater than 100% (a `transfer_rate` of 2.0).

 The fee represented by the TransferRate is debited from the Ripple ledger, becoming the property of the gateway.

 For example, if ACME sets the trasfer_rate of its cold wallet to 1.005, that indicates a transfer fee of 0.5% for ACME issuances.
-In order for Bob to receive 2 EUR@ACME, Charlie must send 2.01 EUR@ACME.
+In order for Bob to receive 2 EUR.ACME, Charlie must send 2.01 EUR.ACME.
 After the transaction, ACME's outstanding obligations in Ripple have decreased by €0.01, which means that it is no longer obliged to hold that amount in the account backing its Ripple issuances.

-The following diagram shows a Ripple payment of 3EUR@ACME from Alice to Charlie with a transfer fee of 1%:
+The following diagram shows a Ripple payment of 3EUR.ACME from Alice to Charlie with a transfer fee of 1%:

 ![Alice sends €3.03, Charlie receives €3.00, and ACME holds €0.03 for Ripple](img/e2g-with_transferrate.gif)